yanascz/lnurld/README.md

 $ sudo chown bitcoin:bitcoin /var/lib/lnurld
 ```

-Account and event data will be stored there.
+Account, event and raffle data will be stored there.

 ### Run the server